marcianosr/Squat-squad/README.md

 # Squat-squad (WIP)
-Little node app for logging powerlifting sessions
+Little NodeJS app for logging powerlifting sessions and improving my coding skills.
+Built with ExpressJS on the back-end and AngularJS on the front-end.